Context Engineering for AI Agents in Open-Source Software: Introduction

-One way to ``engineer'' prompts and context is to add machine-readable AI configuration files to source code repositories.
-AI agents then automatically add the content of these files to their prompts.
-While traditional \texttt{README} files are written for human developers, providing quick start guides and project descriptions, AI configuration files are explicitly designed for AI agents, providing a machine-readable central source of contextual and procedural knowledge.
-Their content can include everything from terminal commands to build and test the project over links to documentation resources, common workflows, coding and naming conventions, instructions for creating pull requests, security considerations, and much more.
+\emph{Context engineering} is the deliberate process of designing, structuring, and providing task-relevant information to LLMs~\cite{DBLP:journals/corr/abs-2507-13334, philschmidSkillPrompting}.
+While \emph{prompt engineering} focuses on how a task is described to the model (e.g., instructions and output indicators)~\cite{DBLP:journals/corr/abs-2402-07927, promptingguideElementsPrompt}, context engineering focuses on what task-relevant information the model has access to, including relevant guidelines, configuration files, documentation, and exemplary code snippets~\cite{DBLP:journals/corr/abs-2507-13334, philschmidSkillPrompting}.
+An advantage of agent-based tools compared to conversational tools is that they allow persistent, structured, and task-specific context to be provided in a more fine-grained and targeted manner~\cite{dexterHorthyComplexCodebases}.
+One way to ``engineer'' context is to add machine-readable AI context files to source code repositories.
+The AI agents then automatically add the content of these files to their prompts.
+While traditional \texttt{README} files are written for humans, AI context files are explicitly designed for AI agents, providing a central machine-readable source of contextual information.
+Their content can include everything from the required terminal commands to build and test the project over documentation links, common workflows, coding conventions, to instructions for creating pull requests.

-\texttt{AGENTS.md} was introduced as an open, tool-agnostic convention for such AI configuration files~\cite{agentsmd}.
+\texttt{AGENTS.md} was introduced as an open tool-agnostic convention for such AI context files~\cite{agentsmd}, and it was recently announced as a project in the \emph{Agentic AI Foundation}.
 OpenAI's \emph{Codex} tool relies on this format \cite{openaiIntroducingCodex}, while \emph{Claude Code} by default searches for a file named \texttt{CLAUDE.md}.
 Anthropic's best-practice guide recommends teams to put that file into version control so that all team members benefit from consistent AI behavior~\cite{anthropicClaudeCode}.
-GitHub introduced a similar AI configuration file for \emph{Copilot} named \texttt{copilot-instructions.md}~\cite{githubCopilotCode}.
+GitHub introduced a similar AI context file for \emph{Copilot} named \texttt{copilot-instructions.md}~\cite{githubCopilotCode}.

-Since prompts are only rarely preserved after content has been generated \cite{DBLP:conf/msr/TafreshipourIHA25}, AI configuration files offer a unique opportunity to study how developers customize AI agents to their needs, what information they consider relevant to include, how they present it, and how the instructions and contextual descriptions evolve.
-To our knowledge, we present the first empirical study that analyzes configuration files used to guide AI agents in open-source software projects.
-Important unanswered questions include:
+Since prompts are only rarely preserved after content has been generated \cite{DBLP:conf/msr/TafreshipourIHA25}, AI context files offer a unique opportunity to study how developers customize AI agents to their needs, what information they consider relevant to include, how they present it, and how instructions and contextual descriptions evolve.
+To our knowledge, we present the first holistic empirical study that analyzes context files used to guide different AI agents in open-source software (OSS) projects.
+We addressed the following research questions: